StateSmith/StateSmith/docs/dev/ss.cli-run.md

 This page will teach you to modify `ss.cli` project and run it.

-cd to `src/StateSmith.Cli/` for all of these instructions
+🚩 cd to `src/StateSmith.Cli/` for all of these instructions

 # Run `ss.cli` and check its version
 Inside of `src/StateSmith.Cli/`, run the command `dotnet run --framework=net9.0 --version`

 You should see `ss.cli` run.
-It may prompt you about checking for updates first, but you should see this:
+It may prompt you about checking for updates first, but you will eventually see this:

 ```shell
 StateSmith/src/StateSmith.Cli$ dotnet run --framework=net9.0 --version